 The relationships with Kaidan and Ashley seem very reserved before Udina grounds the Normandy and the crew heads to Ilos.
 There's plenty of flirting and questions about the relationship, but really no signs of physical affection.
 So what's going on here?
 Shepard, Kaidan, and Ashley are all Alliance soldiers on an Alliance ship.
 Shepard is Ashley/Kaidan's commanding officer and fooling around with your subordinates while on a mission is a HUGE military no-no. They can talk about where they'll take their relationship when the mission is finished, but are holding back for now due to protocol.
 It is only after the council screws Shepard over and the team is willing to sacrifice everything to go after Saren that Shepard and his/her love interest essentially decide "Screw it, we might not have another chance." and take things to the next level.
 With Ashley, add to it that Shepard is an officer and Ash is a noncom.
 Enlisted/officer relationships are equally frowned-upon.

 At first, Saren's plan looks insanely stupid.
 A Spectre with virtually unlimited authority could walk right into Eden Prime, use the beacon, and then sabotage it to make it look like the humans couldn't handle the advanced tech properly.
 Instead, he grabs both the Villain Ball and the Idiot Ball, organizes a massive geth assault and reveals Sovereign, and while it would have been deemed a wholly geth assault had the Normandy and Nihlus and Shepard not been around, it makes sense when you factor in that it's Sovereign's plan, not Saren's.
 Sovereign doesn't give a flying Reaper fart in space about Saren's Spectre connections or being subtle at this point (and with good reason, he's possibly facing a You Have Failed Me from Harbinger for fucking up so many times to open the Citadel relay), and they would actually benefit from getting organics up and in a tizzy.
 With the forces of the Citadel species out and about the galaxy guarding against another geth attack, Sovereign/Saren's forces could more easily break through at the Citadel.
+Also, since Saren is trying to resist Sovereign's indoctrination it's quite possible he's deliberately grasping the Idiot Ball and the Villain Ball, hoping that someone will discover his plot and stop him.
+Saren's plan ends up setting the Reaper invasion back years, and even if he had succeeded, the council races would have gotten a good clear look at Sovereign.

 When the Citadel council (at this point still believing the conduit to be the entry point for any invasion rather than the Citadel itself) decides to deploy fleets to guard every relay between the Citadel and the Mu Relay, they are completely surprised by Sovereign and the geth fleet, which completely bypass these lines of defense.
 How Sovereign was able to do this was a complete mystery, but a significant clue comes in a DLC in the 2nd game: the Alpha relay.
 This relay has hidden capabilities that allow it to send ships to any other relay over half of the network.
 And since it's in batarian space, nobody allied with the Citadel would have known about it.